ibm-cloud-docs/Cloudant/query/using_views.md

 If you specify `stable=false` and `update=false`, you see greater inconsistency between results, even for the same query and without making database changes.
-We recommend against this combination unless you are sure your system can tolerate this behaviour.
+We recommend against this combination unless you are sure that your system can tolerate this behavior.

 ## Sorting returned rows
 {: #sorting-returned-rows}